krasimir/actml/README.md

 );
 ```

 If there are multiple asynchronous functions they are executed one after each other.
 If you need to run something in parallel keep reading.
-There's a _word_ in the [built-in dictionary](#dictionary) for that.
+There's a _word_ in the [predefined words](#predefined-words) section for that.

 ### Passing data around

-Every dialect gets executed with a given context.
-The context is just a plain JavaScript object.
+Every _dialect_ gets executed with a given context.
+The context is just a plain JavaScript object and all the _words_ in the _dialect_ has access to it.
 In fact the `speak` function accepts one as a second argument (by default set to `{}`).
 We also receive the context when the promise returned by `speak` is resolved.
 Which means that if we want to get something back we have to inject it into the context because that's the only one output of the `speak`'s call.
 This happens by using the special `exports` prop like so:

 ```js
 const GetAnswer = async function () {